Three Encoder models to fit your need and budget.

 You can also stream with software using existing equipment with the

 Tim Schurrer, COO, StoryBrand

-“Being able to launch on the Resi platform was one of the key stats to see success this entire year.
-If it had not been for the platform, the ripple effect on that would have been massive.”
+“Being able to launch on the Resi platform was one of the keys to our success this past year.
+If it had not been for the platform the ripple effect would have been massive.”

 John Jones, Supervisor of Training and Development, Toyota Industrial Equipment

 Using [Resi] has allowed me to concentrate on the audience experience rather than worry about a dish, signal, redundant testing, etc. I appreciated that it was very much plug-n-play, and I know that we will continue to use Resi for every event going forward.”

 “Resi’s technology is incredibly reliable, easy to use, and produces high-quality A/V, which creates a world-class viewing experience for our attendees.”

 Resi’s encoders have set a new standard in video delivery reliability.
 No other encoder on the market can withstand a complete internet outage for minutes at a time without losing content.
 With Resi’s encoders, based on the Resilient Streaming Protocol, you will never again have to worry about video skips because every bit of video is stored at each step in the capture and transmit process.
 You can literally pull the Ethernet cable(s) out of the encoder while it is streaming, and once the network connection is reestablished (or a backup connection provided) all of the video data that was recorded during the outage will be transmitted!

 THE FINE PRINT: Encoder and decoder systems must be used in conjunction with one of Resi’s Web or Multisite monthly service plans, ranging from $99-599/mo.
 We also have affordable plan options designed specifically for non-profit organizations and churches.
 Reach out to learn more.

 What is an encoder?
 Why do I need one?